mtitus83/MMM-Starlight/mmm-sunsigns-design-doc.md

 1. The main module initiates a request for horoscope data.
 2. The node helper checks the cache for existing data.
-3. If cached data is available and still valid, it's returned immediately.
+3. If cached data is available and still valid (based on timestamps), it's returned immediately.
 4. If no valid cached data exists, the node helper fetches new data from the external source.
-5. Fetched data is cached for future use.
+5. Fetched data is cached for future use, with a new timestamp.
 6. The main module receives the data and updates the display.

 ## 5. Update Mechanism

-- Daily horoscopes are updated at midnight.
+- At midnight:
+  - The "tomorrow" horoscope becomes the new "daily" horoscope.
+  - A new "tomorrow" horoscope is fetched.
 - Weekly, monthly, and yearly horoscopes are updated on the first day of their respective periods.
 - The module implements a retry mechanism for failed updates.
+- Timestamps are used to determine when to trigger these updates and to ensure data freshness.

 ## 6. Configuration Options